jkwchui/chem-jon-hk/docs/chem/skills/mol-model/HHenergy.md

 ::: tip Theory of molecular modeling

 If you are using molecular modeling for your IA, you will need a much more in-depth understanding to choose an appropriate method / basis set.
+You will probably also need to change parameters under the `Advanced` tab.

 :::